Dates, Fees & FAQs

 Does Watitoh observe any religious traditions?

-While Watitoh is not religiously affiliated, we do celebrate the Jewish tradition of Shabbat, the Sabbath, on Friday nights.
+While Watitoh is not religiously affiliated, we do celebrate the Jewish tradition of Shabbat on Friday nights.
+This tradition is very much in line with the family feeling nature of our camp.
 At dinner, we recite the blessings over the candles, wine, and challah (bread) and enjoy dinner as a camp family.
-Before Evening Activity, the entire camp participates in a short, inclusive service, focusing on good values and tradition.
+Before our weekly campfire on Friday, the entire camp participates in a short, inclusive service, focusing on good values and tradition.
+This is optional for our non-Jewish campers.
 Arrangements will be made for any camper who wishes to attend church services.

 How can I get more information about Camp Watitoh?